What if "Stop crying" turned into "I'm listening" for an entire generation?

 It’s never a good idea to wait until a tantrum to begin teaching a calming strategy.
 Calming strategies are best taught at non-stressful times and through playing games.
 The My Calming Strategies Poster, which is part of the Time-In Toolkit, presents different strategies that will help children notice, name, share, and regulate their bodies and their minds.

 Interacting with your child and allowing them to interact with peers is the best way to teach calming strategies and social competence.
-They might find playing with peers frustrating at first, because children are not born patient, but things will gradually get better with time.

 We proudly ship worldwide, and orders leave our US warehouse within 1-3 business days.
 After you place an order, we will send you a tracking number along with delivery updates.